NickLucche/stable-diffusion-nvidia-docker/README.md

 ![](assets/screen.png)

 By default, the half-precision/fp16 model is loaded.
-This is the recommended approach if you're planning to run the model on a GPU with < 10GB of memory.
-To disable FP16 and run inference using single-precision set the environment variable FP16=0 as a docker run option, like so:
+This is the recommended approach if you're planning to run the model on a GPU with < 10GB of memory (takes half the space, ~half the time and yields similar output).
+To disable FP16 and run inference using single-precision (FP32), set the environment variable FP16=0 as a docker run option, like so:

 `docker run .. -e FP16=0 ...`